Supreme Court of Justice (Austria): Membership

-Process
+Panels

 For the purpose of actually trying cases, the Court is partitioned into 18 panels (Senate) of five members each.
 As everywhere in the Austrian court system, panels are subject to a fixed and specific apportionment of responsibilities (feste Geschäftseinteilung).

 The fixed apportionment is meant to prevent the Cabinet from influencing outcomes by hand-picking a panel sympathetic to its perspective.

 One panel exclusively deals with appeals decisions reached by arbitration tribunals; another panel hears appeals against antitrust verdicts handed down by the Vienna higher regional court, which has specialist exclusive jurisdiction over all Austrian antitrust cases.
 A third panel handles disciplinary proceedings and other disputes internal to the judiciary.
 Of the remaining fifteen panels, ten deal with regular civil cases and five with criminal trials.

+Every panel is presided over by a chairperson.
+Though it is common for the president, the vice presidents and the presiding justices of the Court to chair a panel, it is not a legal necessity.
+For example, the 18th panel of the Court is chaired by a vice president and includes a presiding justice as ordinary member; conversely, the 11th panel was chaired by a presiding justice and included a vice president as ordinary member.

 A new case that comes before the Court is first assigned to the relevant panel.
 One of the members of the panel is appointed case manager (Berichterstatter).
 The case manager directs the preliminary research.

 An office staffed with about 30 to 40 researchers and other assistants is attached to the Court to aid case managers in this task.

 Once the preliminary investigation is complete, the panel convenes, hears the official presentation of case and research by the case manager, deliberates, and votes.
 The case manager votes first, the presiding justice votes last; other members vote in order of decreasing seniority.

 In cases that are trivial or routine, the panel is permitted to meet as a panel of just three (Dreiersenat).

 If a panel of five (einfacher Senat) suspects that a case currently before it may raise a question of law of wider importance (Rechtsfrage von grundsätzlicher Bedeutung) and that existing Supreme Court case law in the matter is ambiguous or inconsistent, the panel has to add an additional six members, for a total of eleven.
 A case that raises a question of law of wider importance also requires a panel of eleven (verstärkter Senat) if the verdict is going to overturn a large body of existing Supreme Court case law (ein Abgehen von der ständigen Rechtsprechung) or a verdict handed down by another panel of eleven.

 The Court only rarely meets in plenum; a plenary session is mainly required to authorize the yearly activity report.